-Sighing, I secured my gold, jewel encrusted cuff over it.
+Sighing, I secured my gold, jewel-encrusted cuff over it.
 It felt cold and heavy against my fair skin.
 At least I wouldn’t have to look at it now.
 But, I get paraded around like a pawn for this stupid noble competition again.
 Though my ‘Father’ claimed he would release my brothers and me if we won, I didn’t believe him.
 I had to free Wylie and Lyle before that.

 “Why do you keep covering it up?”

 My eyes widened slightly as I looked over my shoulder.
 Fletcher leaned against one of the velvet-covered walls.
 Arms crossed over his chest, his eyes bore into mine.
 How had he gotten in here?
 All the massive, gold-trimmed windows couldn’t be opened and the gold-finished door was guarded by three soldiers.
 However, he had.
 It was impressive.

 “How did you get in?”
 I twisted in my cushioned, velvet seat to face him partially.

 “I slipped in during the time you were gone.
 Now answer my question,” He narrowed his eyes and pushed off the wall.

 “I know burning it off or anything won’t work, so covering it is the option,” I turned back towards the vanity.
 Everything was in place, time to get this part of the nightmare done.

 The chair screeched across the marble floor as I rose to my feet.
 I walked to the middle of the room before Fletcher cut me off.
-His eyes took in my appearance, his mouth slightly agape like he couldn’t remember what he wanted to say.
+His eyes took in my appearance, his mouth was slightly agape like he couldn’t remember what he wanted to say.
 “You…you really look like a noble,”